Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Use scent-free products, such as scent-free deodorant or body lotion.
+Use products with no scent.
+An example is scent-free deodorant or body lotion.

 Use exhaust fans while cooking.
-Or, weather permitting, open a window.
+Or open a window if you can.

 Do not use perfumes, air fresheners, potpourri, and other scented products.

 Wear a mask while doing tasks like sanding, dusting, sweeping, and yardwork.
 Make sure any indoor work area is well-ventilated.
 Open doors and windows.